ftsrg-bta/assignment-template-auction-combinatorial/specification.md

   * Except the bidder address as that can be determined from `msg.sender`
   * Bids can only be revealed in the reveal phase
   * You can only reveal your own bids
+  * Only committed and non-withdrawn bids can be revealed
+  * The bid amount revealed must be covered by the deposit sent in the commitment phase; otherwise, the function reverts
+  * The sum of the minimum bids of the items included must be less than or equal to the bid value
 * **There can be only one bid per address**

 #### 3. Withdrawal of Bids